decentralized-identity/keri/docs/Glossary.md

 Key Transparency can be used as a _public key discovery service_ to authenticate users and provides a mechanism to keep the service accountable.

-#### Level of Assurance
+#### Levels of Assurance
-LOA; Identity and other trust decisions are often not binary.
+Also `LOA`; Identity and other trust decisions are often not binary.
 They are judgement calls.
 Any time that judgement is not a simple “Yes/No” answer, you have the option for levels of assurance.
 KERI has the same LOAs for entropy and trust in human behaviour preservering the security of keypairs and preservering their own privacy.
 It has high LOAs for the cryptographical bindings of controllers and identifiers.
 Also the validation of witnesses and watchtowers has high a LOA.

 #### Liveness
 A liveness property in concurrent systems states that "something good will eventually occur".\
 Liveness refers to a set of properties of concurrent systems, that require a system to make progress despite the fact that its concurrently executing components ("processes") may have to "take turns" in critical sections, parts of the program that cannot be simultaneously run by multiple processes.\
 Liveness guarantees are important properties in operating systems and distributed systems.\
-Unlike liveness properties, [safety properties](#safety) can be violated by a finite execution of a distributed system.
+Unlike liveness properties, [safety properties](#safety-properties) can be violated by a finite execution of a distributed system.
 All properties can be expressed as the intersection of safety and liveness properties.\
 {TBW prio 2 how is liveness important in distributed systems? how does KERI guarantee liveness}\
 More on [wikipedia](https://en.wikipedia.org/wiki/Liveness)